ibm-cloud-docs/dl/understanding-latency.md

 Whether you have an online store, run big data solutions, or have your employees set up on a network with access to files around the world, you never want to hear that slow page loading, or slow data transfer, is keeping you from a sale.
 Slowdowns can be caused by network latency, which is the measurement of how quickly data travels between two connected points on the internet.
 You can think of it as the amount of time it takes for one packet of data to get from one place to another.

-Globally, the internet’s overall latency can vary significantly, depending on how far the data must travel physically, how many times the data must hop between service providers, how much bandwidth is available along the way, what other data is traveling across the same path, in addition to other variables. {{site.data.keyword.cloud_notm}} Direct Link offers deterministic latency with greater security, relative to the internet for predictable performance.
+Globally, the internet’s overall latency can vary significantly, depending on how far the data must travel physically, how many times the data must hop between service providers, how much bandwidth is available along the way, what other data is traveling across the same path, in addition to other variables. {{site.data.keyword.dl_full_notm}} offers deterministic latency with greater security, relative to the internet for predictable performance.

 ## Understanding network latency